opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Storage_basic_information](3_0_01-OP_General_Info.png)

-Once you fill in the mandatory fields, click on the **Save and continue setup** button.
+Once you filled in all mandatory fields, click on the **Save and continue setup** button.

 **3. Generate and copy the OpenProject OAuth values** - in OpenProject and Nextcloud